 Small amounts of enzymes may be added to the product.
 Alternatively the enzymes found inside the body may attack excipients such as starch or other binder materials, thereby promoting disintegration.

 |Cellulase||Cellulose and it's derivative|

-- Intragranular – added before the granulation process
+- Intragranular – the disintegrant is added before the granulation process

-- Extragranular – added before the compression process
+- Extragranular – the disintegrant is added after granulation and before the compression process

-Modified starches swell extensively with optimum concentration levels of 4-6% including minimum gelling.
-When the starch reaches its limit, it produces a sticky and gelatinous matter that helps in increasing the disintegration process as it helps the tablet resist breaking up.
-Due to their high swelling capacity, modified starches are highly efficient even if there is only low concentration.
+Modified starches and starch derivatives swell extensively with minimal gelling, and optimum concentration levels of 4-6% by weight.
+When fully hydrated the starch forms a sticky and gelatinous matter that continues to aid the disintegration process as it helps to hold keep the table particles together.
+Due to their high swelling capacity, modified starches are highly efficient even in low concentrations.

 List Of Disintegrants

 |Avicel(r)(PH 101, PH 102)||10-20||Lubricant properties and directly compressible|